Oc-Ford/Project-QuickSort/README.md

 # Project QuickSort
-Quicksort-Project
+*/Quicksort-Project
-This C++ program processes well data from a file, performs sorting based on flow rates, and outputs the results.
+#This C++ program processes well data from a file, performs sorting based on flow rates, and outputs the results.
 The program consists of three main classes: 'GasWell', 'WellData', and the main application.

 GasWell Class
 The 'GasWell' class represents a gas well and includes methods for adding well data, sorting wells based on flow rates using the QuickSort Algorithm, and printing sorted well data.